Neil Welliver: Life and career

 Painting outside in winter is not a macho thing to do.
 It's more difficult than that.
 To paint outside in the winter is painful.
 It hurts your hands, it hurts your feet, it hurts your ears.
 Painting is difficult.
 The paint is rigid, it's stiff, it doesn't move easily.
 But sometimes there are things you want and that's the only way you get them.

 Welliver later expanded some of the outdoor studies into large paintings in the studio, painting 4 to 7 hours a day, meticulously starting the canvases in the upper left-hand corner and finishing in the lower right.
 If the finished paintings were vibrantly painted, containing "an emotional intensity that goes beyond the ordinary limits of realism", they also tended to be emotionally somber.

-Welliver died of pneumonia in Belfast, Maine, near his home in Lincolnville.
+Welliver died of pneumonia in Belfast, Maine on April 5, 2005 near his home in Lincolnville.
 He was survived by his wife, Mimi Welliver.

 Welliver's works are represented in many museums, among them the Metropolitan Museum of Art, Museum of Modern Art, Museum of Fine Arts, Boston, Crystal Bridges Museum of American Art and the Hirshhorn Museum and Sculpture Garden.